thomjiji/calculus/ai_chats/random.md

 mathematical notation and programming syntax.

 User:
-If I want to wrtten log base 8, so I write log_8(x)?
+If I want to written log base 8, so I write log_8(x)?

 Assistant:
 In SymPy, if you want to calculate the logarithm of a number with base 8, you'll use